The-AI-Alliance/microsite-template/README-instructions.md

 You should now have a published website!

-> [!NOTE]
+> [!TIP]
-> We are planning to automate as many of the manual steps as we can.
+> Some more advanced settings and techniques are used in some AI Alliance projects, like [Project Tapestry](https://github.com/The-AI-Alliance/tapestry).
+See its [`.github/workflows`](https://github.com/The-AI-Alliance/tapestry/tree/develop/.github/workflows) and [Settings](https://github.com/The-AI-Alliance/tapestry/settings) in the GitHub repo.

 Let's look at these steps in more detail.